phusion/passenger/ext/common/ApplicationPool2/README.md

   exceptions are Spawner methods which are explicitly documented as not depending on the event loop.

-  Pool must only calls Spawner methods from background threads.
+  Pool must only call Spawner methods from background threads.
 There's still a caveat though: Pool's destructor waits for all background threads to finish.
   Therefore one must not destroy Pool from the event loop.
 Instead, I recommend running the event loop in a separate thread, destroy Pool from the main